Intentions

 - Full time study at Churchmead School Sixth Form or a College of Further Education

 There are three different types of Post 16 apprenticeships, which take between 1 and 4 years.
 As an Apprentice, students will have a job and a wage or be on a work placement with a weekly training allowance.- Basic Apprenticeship – it takes at least 12 months to complete and leads to NVQ Level 2, Key Skills, and possibly a relevant knowledge based qualification.
-The work in mainly hands-on.
+The work is mainly hands-on.
 Students will develop technical skills and gain valuable work experience.
 There is also the opportunity to progress to an Advanced Apprenticeship.

 - A Level Passes Advanced Apprenticeship – As an Advanced Apprentice, students will be in full-time employment with an appropriate wage, aiming for a technical supervisory or junior management role.
 The training, which usually lasts 24 months, leads to NVQ Level 3, Key Skills and a relevant knowledge-based qualification.